 The Cross-Diagonal method is a simple way to keep 4 or more batteries balanced without having to apply the terminal post method seen in Graphic 1.

-It looks complicated but if you follow each wire you will start to see that it’s easier than it looks.
+It looks complicated, but if you follow each wire, you will see that it’s easier than it looks.

 You can start by connecting two pairs of batteries using a short wire.
 Then take the two pairs and connect them using one long wire.